Alzheimer’s Informational Panel

 AARP Driver Safety Class

 The AARP Driver Safety Program is the nation’s first and largest classroom driver safety course designed especially for drivers age 50 and older.
 This single session, four hour course covers the normal changes in vision, hearing and reaction time associated with ageing and provides practical techniques on how to adjust to these changes, along with learning to operate vehicles more safely in today’s increasingly challenging driving environment.
 There are no written or driving tests – classroom only.
 NY residents: please contact your insurance carrier to confirm they will accept a Connecticut State class certificate.
 Registration required.
-Program cost: $15 for AARP members; $20 for non-members.
-Bring check or cash only to the session.
+Program cost by cash or check only: $15 for AARP members; $20 for non-members.

 When to collect Social Security may be the single most important decision you make when it comes to your retirement.
 There are a number of common mistakes people make when signing up for benefits and to make it even harder, the rules keep changing.
 This is a great opportunity to understand key concepts before applying for Social Security.
 Several little-known strategies may boost lifetime benefits & increase retirement income by tens of thousands.
 Please see registration link for more details about the subject and speakers.
 Our speakers will be Michael Alimo and David Weyner, both financial services advisors.
 No charge.
 Registration recommended.

 Senior Center Book Discussion: All Quiet on the Western Front

 Tuesday, Nov.
 25, 11 – noon.